mAbduqayum/python-workbook/020_time_hours/time_hours.md

-# Exercise 18: Time Hours Converter
+# Exercise: Time Hours Converter

 Write a program that converts total hours into days, hours, and minutes.